 * Petrochemicals drag Saudi down from near resistance

-* Bearish engulfing patterns on Qatar, Dubai candlestick charts
+* Bearish engulfing patterns on Qatar, Dubai candlestick

 * Dubai retreats from near major technical resistance

 * Profit-taking hits Egypt but pull-back still moderate

 DUBAI, Jan 13 Kuwait's bourse rose on Sunday for